keenanwoodall/Sketch/README.md

 Create Processing-like sketches in Unity for URP.

 Mostly made for myself and very incomplete!
+The goal is for everything to be EASY, not necessarily performant or robust.

 ## ⚠️ Requires Shapes ⚠️
 For now, this package uses the [Shapes](https://www.acegikmo.com/shapes/) library for rendering.
 This is a paid asset.
+(This package also pairs well with hot reloading.
+I use [HotReload](https://hotreload.net/), but would like to implement it myself if I can figure it out.)

 ## Cool Stuff
 - Easily add high-quality accumulation motion blur by simply calling `MotionBlur(subFrames)` from `OnStart`